 Are you losing more hair than the above estimates?
 That could happen due to many reasons.
 Let us explore them in the next section.

 You could be losing hair due to the following reasons:

 - Stress: Physiological or emotional stress causes the release of cortisol, the stress hormone.
 Cortisol, in excess amounts, affects the growth cycle regulation of hair follicles (5).
-Several studies show that stress is directly related to alopecia areata (excessive shedding of hair).
+Several studies show that stress is directly related to alopecia areata (excessive shedding of hair in patches leaving bald patches on the scalp).
 Stress can also lead to premature termination of hair follicle growth as it increases inflammation and up-regulates keratinocyte (cells found at the base of the skin layer) apoptosis (cell death) (6).

-- Post-Pregnancy Period: Women’s bodies experience hormonal changes and undergo excess stress during and after pregnancy.
-This also can lead to excessive hair shedding due to the disruption of the hair growth cycle (13).
+- Post-Pregnancy Period: Womens bodies experience hormonal changes and undergo excess stress during and after pregnancy.
+This also can lead to excessive hair shedding due to the disruption of the hair growth cycle (14).

 These could be the main reasons you are shedding or losing your hair.
 But you do not have to stop there.
 There is almost always something you can do to mitigate the issue.